Surs1k/matrix-operations-go/README.md

-Matrix Operations on Go Programming Language
+# Matrix Operations in Go

+This project demonstrates basic matrix operations implemented in Go.